movementlabsxyz/MIP/MIP/mip-21/README.md

 ## Specification

-The Cross-Chain Transfer Protocol (CCTP) operates using a set of attestors that validate all bridge transactions occurring between chains.
-These attestors listen for bridge events, confirm the validity of transactions, and, if necessary, revert them by providing appropriate proofs.
+The Cross-Chain Transfer Protocol (CCTP) operates using a set of attesters that validate all bridge transactions occurring between chains.
+These attesters listen for bridge events, confirm the validity of transactions, and, if necessary, revert them by providing appropriate proofs.
 A transfer allowance managed by a centralized authority further ensures that breaches are mitigated by limiting the amount of value transferred.

 To align with this approach and reduce complexity:

-- **Bridge Relayer as Attestor**: The Bridge Relayer in our system will function as an attestor, operating via a multisig scheme (i.e. the attestor collects signatures from a threshold number of comittee members that approve of the message).
+- **Bridge Relayer as Attester**: The Bridge Relayer in our system will function as an attester, operating via a multisig scheme (i.e. the attester collects signatures from a threshold number of comittee members that approve of the message).
 This relayer, through aggregated signatures, produces a proof on a signed message.

 - **User Interaction**: Users, or other parties interested in completing the bridge, retrieve their funds on the target chain by submitting the signature and message.